opendilab/DI-engine/nervex/docs/source/key_concept/index.rst

             # if not stop flag, continue to collect data and train the model
             new_data = collector.collect(train_iter=learner.train_iter, policy_kwargs=collect_kwargs)

-How to judge whether the model converges or not?

 .. tip::
+   **How to judge whether the model converges or not?**

    We judge whether the model converges or not by the average value of several episode rewards.
 There are three types of average reward: winning probability, total cumulative reward and average unit step reward.
    Winning probability: In some games, we don't pay attention to the rewards in the game process, but we focus on whether the final result is successful.
 In these environments, we use winning probability as the convergence condition.
-Such as ``smac`` environment, we can use the winning probability (like 0.99) as the convergence condition.
+Such as ``SMAC`` environment, we can use the winning probability (like 1.0 in 3s5z) as the convergence condition.
    Total cumulative reward: In some games, we need to make the total score as large as possible.
 In these environments, we use total cumulative reward as the convergence condition.
 Such as ``cartpole``， ``lunarlander`` environment, we can use the total cumulative reward (like 200) as the convergence condition.
    Average unit step reward: In some games, we need to make the total reward as large as possible and reduce the number of unnecessary exploration steps.
 In these environments, we use average unit step reward as the convergence condition.

-How to solve the problem that the environment in each evaluator has the different length?
+   Besides, a reliable RL experiment should be repeated 3~5 times with different random seeds, and some statistics such as the median value and the mean/std value can be more convincing.

 .. tip::

+   **How to solve the problem that the environment in each evaluator has the different length?**

    In nerveX, You may have registered n evaluator episodes but you only have m environments (n is more than m).
 In these case, the environment in each evaluator has the different length.
    We use ``VectorEvalMonitor`` to solve these problems.
 For example, we have five environments and we need eight evaluator episdodes.
 In this case, we register two episodes for each of the first three environments and register one episode for each of the last two environments.
    We use ``get_episode_reward`` to get the sum of the rewards of k episodes in each environment.
 And we use ``get_current_episode`` to get the episode num k in each environment.

 Worker-Learner